 This course concentrates on the creation of Fine Art using various forms of digital media.
 Students develop creative and critical thinking skills while using Adobe Photoshop, Adobe Illustrator, and other digital platforms.
-Pre-requisite: COM 126.
 (Offered when interest is expressed and departmental resources permit.)